AdaCore/training_material/courses/rust_essentials/180_modules/05-use_super_self.rst

 Absolute Paths
 ----------------

-* To refer to something from the base directory of the filesystem, use :rust:`crate`
+* Use :rust:`crate` to refer to something from the base directory of the filesystem

   * Always starts from the root of the current crate
   * Path stays valid even if you move the file to a different module